Getting Started with HPC

 To see when your job will start:

-To delete a job from the queue:
+To cancel your job and remove from queue:

 If you wish to delete your job from the queue, you can use the qdel command.
 Your job will remain in the queue for a short while but its status will change to ‘C’ for complete.